1. What does special educational needs mean?

-- Teachers use formative assessment (see Assessment Policy) in order to plan and adjust children’s learning.
-This is integral to their practise.
+- Teachers use formative assessment (ongoing observations of progress against key performance indicators) in order to plan and adjust children’s learning.
+This is integral to their teaching practice.

 - Children in the Foundation Stage have their progress measured against age related expectations and Early Learning Goals laid out in the Early Years Foundation Stage Profile.

-- Curriculum in Key Stage 1 and 2 usually have their attainment and progress measured against National Curriculum expectations.
+- The Key Stage 1 and 2 National Curriculum has attainment and progress benchmarks and expectations.

-- Some children in Key Stage 1 and 2 may need progress to be measured in smaller steps.
-Here the school makes use of PIVATS which is a system that breaks National Curriculum levels into smaller measurable steps.
+- Some children in Key Stage 1 and 2 may need their progress to be measured in smaller steps.
+Here the school uses PIVATS which is a system that breaks key performance indicators into smaller steps.